 When a student becomes a candidate for acceleration a clear process will be followed, as outlined in the Acceleration Policy.
-The student will be evaluated using standardized testing, parent input and/or teacher input, and student input.
+The student will be evaluated using standardized testing, parent input, teacher input, and student input.
 The data gathered throughout the process will be extensively reviewed by a committee of the student's principal, teacher/s, and the gifted coordinator.
-Upon completion of this review, the committee will offer a formal recommendation regarding the acceleration of the candidate in a conversation with the parent/s or guardian.
+Upon completion of this review, the committee will offer a formal recommendation regarding the acceleration of the candidate, with a final decision to be made in collaboration with the parent/s or guardian.